Duke v The Queen: Majority

+As Fauteux J wrote for the majority:

 I would take them to mean, generally, that the tribunal which adjudicates upon his rights must act fairly, in good faith, without bias, and in a judicial temper, and must give to him the opportunity adequately to state his case.

-However, the author of the majority opinion, Chief Justice Gérald Fauteux, did say that he was not trying "to formulate any final definition" of fundamental justice.
+However, the author of the majority reasons, Chief Justice Gérald Fauteux, did say that he was not trying "to formulate any final definition" of fundamental justice.

-The relevant section of the Bill of Rights also references a hearing.
+The relevant section of the Canadian Bill of Rights also references a hearing.
 As Fauteux noted, there was no hearing in this case.
 However, it was alleged that if the accused's lawyer had been given the breath sample, a trial would follow in which evidence regarding the breath sample would be debated.
 Fauteux replied that the denial of access to evidence does not breach the right to a fair trial unless the law mandates access to such evidence.
 According to the Criminal Code and its history, such access is not guaranteed.

-The case also involved consideration of section 2(f) of the Bill of Rights, which states that no law shall "deprive a person charged with a criminal offence of the right to be presumed innocent until proved guilty according to law in a fair and public hearing by an independent and impartial tribunal, or of the right to reasonable bail without just cause."
+The case also involved consideration of section 2(f) of the Canadian Bill of Rights, which states that no law shall "deprive a person charged with a criminal offence of the right to be presumed innocent until proved guilty according to law in a fair and public hearing by an independent and impartial tribunal, or of the right to reasonable bail without just cause."
 However, the Court noted that section 2(f) does not contain more rights relevant to this case than section 2(e).
 Therefore, losing the case under section 2(e) implied also losing under section 2(f).

 Concurrence

-A short concurrence was written by Justice Bora Laskin.
-He objected to the majority's finding that the right to a fair trial is not breached if it is in a manner consistent with statutes.
+Justice Laskin wrote a short concurrence, in which Justice Spence concurred.
+He agreed with the outcome on the facts of the appeal, but objected to the majority's finding that the right to a fair trial is not breached if it is in a manner consistent with statutes.

-Aftermath
+Relationship to the Canadian Charter of Rights and Freedoms

 In 1982, when the Canadian Charter of Rights and Freedoms was adopted, section 7 of the Charter included a right to fundamental justice with respect to laws limiting the right to life, liberty and security of person.
 In Re B.C.
 Motor Vehicle Act (1985), the Supreme Court once again had to consider the meaning of the term "fundamental justice."
 According to Justice Lamer, those who argued fundamental justice meant natural justice placed "Considerable emphasis" on the precedent established by Duke.
 Ultimately, however, the Supreme Court extended the meaning of fundamental justice beyond natural justice.